molbrain/MORE-RNAseq/README.md

 	--outFilterMultimapNmax 10000
 ```
 The last three options of STAR command are not the same as the default usage of STAR (`--outSAMprimaryFlag`, `--outSAMmultNmax`, and `--outFilterMultimapNmax`).
+The value of `--outFilterMultimapNmax` is defined as the `OUTFILTERMULTIMAPNMAX` variable in the `00000setup.zsh` file. and the default value in the MORE-RNAseq pipeline is `10000`.
 If you need, the much greater value of `--outFilterMultimapNmax` up to 100000, or additional options like `--winAnchorMultimapNmax` etc are available.
 Please modify it for your analysis purpose.

-If your RNA-seq data is single-end or stranded, please modified the setting in STAR and RSEM commands.
+If your RNA-seq data is single-end or stranded, please modify the STAR and RSEM command settings.

+#### Note 3.
+RSEM options

-#### Note 4.RSEM installation
+#### Note 4.
+Required tool installation

 In some cases, RSEM is not available in your system, because you are not the admin and cannot install the new libraries.
 If that is, please use local::lib or miniconda/anaconda for the installation to your home directories, or use Docker/Singularity, etc.